joaomcruz/challenge-qa-engineer-bravocare/README.md

 21. Press “OK” in the pop up
 22. Finally, click on the “Logout” button on the header

+# Test Plan

+It was also asked to create a Test Plan for future tests, considering the project is starting from scratch, where I should think about what needs to be tested and what should be given priority.
+You can find the answer for it here : [Test Plan.docx](https://github.com/joaomcruz/challenge-qa-engineer-bravocare/files/14408685/Test.Plan.docx)

 # Project Structure

 1 - Inside the file `cypress.config.js` we set the baseUrl.
 So that we don't have to keep repeating ourselves with long strings when trying to access the website we want to test. <strong>Do not touch that !</strong>